amber5634/Anagram/README.md

 Meaning Angel and angel will be considered same and could use the string method equalsIgnoreCase to check if two String are anagram or not.

 I hope you like this approach.

+Third approah which will take less time complexity than the above is to check whether string are of equal length or not.
+Traverse the array and check that conunt for both string converted to char array is same.
+If so anagram otherwise not.